Meet Jason Ray Brown

 During the pandemic, my studio closed, my massage practice halted, and everything familiar suddenly disappeared.
 But instead of collapsing into fear, I followed that same quiet voice from the beach years earlier — the one that knew peace wasn’t “out there,” but cultivated from within.

 Over time, all of these threads began to weave together — mindfulness, movement, Zen, anatomy, psychology, and lived experience with uncertainty.
-That integration became Wise Mind Coaching: the embodied, practical, deeply human work I offer today.
+That integration became Embodied Wisdom Coaching — the practical, deeply human approach to resilience that I offer today.

 My path hasn’t been linear.
 It has been a long series of awakenings, recalibrations, and returns.
 But underneath it all has been the same steady thread: